oatlog/oatlog/doc/planning_report/main.typ

 @informal-egraph-figure shows an example e-graph represented as a bipartite graph.
 @informal-egraph-figure-non-bipartite shows the same e-graph, but drawing e-classes as groups of e-nodes.
-@informal-theory-example shows an example EqSat theory specified in the egglog domain-specific langauge @egglog. @rosetta-table shows different terminology and relates e-graphs to relational databases. @rosettaexample shows an example of how a egglog rule can be transformed to eqlog, Rust, and SQL.
+@informal-theory-example shows an example EqSat theory specified in the egglog domain-specific language @egglog. @rosetta-table shows different terminology and relates e-graphs to relational databases. @rosettaexample shows how an egglog rule can be transformed to eqlog, Rust, and SQL.

 #figure(